Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Equal probabilities conditional on cutting information

 \section{Equal probabilities conditional on cutting information}

 We prove Proposition \ref{prop:equal-p} in this section.
-The main inputs are information proved by the induction hypothesis, i.e., Theorem \ref{thm:main} for smaller $\hg$, and that the density function for $\{\don[R_i \le t_\tau]R_i\}_{i=1}^{C_*}$ and $\{L_i\}_{i=1}^{C_*}$ are analytic.
+The main inputs include (1) information proved by the induction hypothesis, i.e., Theorem \ref{thm:main-des} for any smaller $\hg$, and (2) certain probability density functions of the cutting information are analytic.
+We start by proving the second input.